firsthandcares/firsthand-product-engineer-starter/README.md

 Next js project

-## Getting started: Chrome Extension
+## Getting started

 Ensure you are using the node version that matches the .nvmrc (ideally setup nvm).
-Start the extension in dev mode:
+Install packages

     npm install --force